 "Why me?
 Why should I be loved, accepted and chosen for life in eternity after all I've done?
 Surely anyone who knows the real me wouldn't give me more than I could ever deserve.
 No one could ever love me that much, could they?"

-So what do the ancient scriptures say?
-They give some surprising answers.
 Here are three little-known prophecies from the ancient Middle East that point to a new hope for eternity, and give a refreshingly different perspective on our eternal future.
 No longer does it depend on our imperfect attempts to achieve an unknown standard of spirituality, but for those who follow this path there awaits the opportunity to experience divine beauty, divine sanctuary and divine reconciliation in just one lifetime.

 Beauty is one of the hallmarks of nature, whether it's the vibrant colours and perfect symmetry of a tropical butterfly or the grandeur of a mountain range topped with snow; whether it's the grace of an eagle in flight or the love of a mother for her child.
 Why is there such beauty in nature?
 Where does it come from?

 This prophecy from the 'Book of Isaiah' speaks of a Creator, of infinite beauty and unceasing love, who invites each one of us individually to share in his* abundant life, not only here and now, but for eternity on a new celestial plane, in a "land that stretches afar".